Programs of Study

 OCCUPATIONAL OBJECTIVES: Graduation from the program may lead to one of the following occupational goals: Optician, Private Practitioner, Ophthalmic Dispenser, Optical Laboratory Manager, Contact Lens Technician, Branch Manager, Optical Laboratory Technician, Ophthalmic Sales Representative, and Ophthalmic Research Technician.

 ADMISSION REQUIREMENTS: General college curricular admission

 PROGRAM NOTES: Students admitted into this program will be approved for entry into major/clinical courses (Optical Theory I or higher) when they have satisfied the following requirements:

 It is also recommended, but not required, that students have completed one unit each of high school biology and physics.

-Students acquire direct patient-related practical skills by taking clinical coursework in eyeglass and contact lens at clinical sites assisting customers.
+Students acquire direct patient-related practical skills by taking eyeglass and contact lens clinical coursework at clinical sites assisting customers.
+All students must complete an Assumption of Risk agreement prior to taking any clinical courses.
 Courses in the program are offered on campus as well as via distance learning with in-person or proctor required.
 Students in the distance program must attend mandatory clinical classes offered at an approved distance learning site.
 Exams must be taken at an approved testing center as determined by the program head.

 Students who receive a final grade lower than “71” in any of the Opticianry courses must obtain permission from the program head to continue the major in Opticianry.
 Graduation from this program prepares one for the licensing examination and contact lens fitting endorsement given by the Virginia State Board of Opticians.
 This accredited program is also approved by other states.